 Here at St Edward’s we value the time that parents spend at home supporting their children’s learning.
 One way they can reinforce the learning that goes on in school is to provide regular time to complete homework tasks.

-Foundation Stage children are to asked to read regularly and practice their sounds and words books.
-Later in the year they will have a practice book to develop different skills.
+Foundation Stage children are to asked to practice their blending skills regularly by reading their decodable books and practice their new sounds.
 Most importantly, we ask that parents share bedtime stories with their child and talk, talk, talk…

-Year 1 and Year 2 children are expected to read each night and practice reading and spelling key high frequency words.
-The focus of reading books at this stage is a combination of decoding the words on the page whilst also understanding the text.
+Year 1 and Year 2 children are expected to read each night and continue to practice their blending.
+They will also have key spellings to learn.
+The focus of reading books at this stage is a combination of blending sounds and understanding the text.
 For maths, children need to learn the addition and subtraction facts for each number up to 20.
 This needs to be repeated regularly to ensure facts are fluent.
 By the end of Year 2, times tables will be introduced and children will have these to learn each week.

 In addition to this, if your child would like further practice on the skills they are learning at school then if you visit the following websites, there are a range of games that they can play to reinforce learning: